jmannfeld/homer/README.md

 homer tag
 ```

-- In the `main` branch, this command creates `-dev` tags.
+- In the `main` branch, this command creates and increments `-dev` tags.
-- In `release/X.X` branches, this command creates `-rc` tags.
+- In `release/X.X` branches, this command creates and increments `-rc` tags.
-- In all other branches, this command creates and increments tags based on the branch name.
+- In all other branches, this command creates and increments tags using the branch name (e.g., `v1.2.0-OTS25-101.1`).

 Create a final release tag: